 Now, look real hard at what the framers wrote about us in Article 1, Section 2, Provision 3 of the Constitution of the United States, and what the writers did when they omitted ‘three-fifths of all other Persons’, just after the phrase ‘excluding Indians not taxed’ in the 14th Amendment.

 Then I want you to look real hard at what they did with the 18th Amendment when they ratified the 21st Amendment.

 “The eighteenth article of Amendment to the Constitution of the United States is hereby repealed”.

 Do you see the difference?
 Why didn’t they include this statement below in the 14th Amendment?

 As you can see, nowhere in the 14th Amendment is the term repealed included in that Amendment.
 So, the question is this: Did they really repeal the phrase ‘three-fifths of all other Persons’ by ratifying the 14 Amendment or not?
-Or did they just omit it to make us think that clause of ‘3/5’s of all other persons’ had been repealed when there are no words in that Amendment where it specifically said they repealed it?
+Or did they just omit it to make us think that the clause of ‘3/5’s of all other persons’ had been repealed when there are no words in that Amendment where it specifically said they repealed it?
 So, why didn’t they write in Section Two of the 14th Amendment to the Constitution of the United States that the clause ‘three-fifths of all other Persons’, from Article 1, Section Two, Provision 3 has hereby been repealed?
 Hmm…